symcd2020/Project1/README.md

-To visually represent the education trends, a bar graphs and lines charts were created.
+To visually represent the education trends, bar graphs and lines charts were created.

 ### Bar Graph 1
 Shows the average number of completions for each level of education.